LuisMontejo/REQPY/README.md

 cite the code:  [![DOI](https://zenodo.org/badge/287290497.svg)](https://zenodo.org/badge/latestdoi/287290497)

 # Other references
+Montejo, L. A. (2023).
+Spectrally matching pulse‐like records to a target RotD100 spectrum.
+Earthquake Engineering & Structural Dynamics, 52(9), 2796-2811.

 Montejo, L. A., & Suarez, L. E. (2013).
 An improved CWT-based algorithm for the generation of spectrum-compatible records.
 International Journal of Advanced Structural Engineering, 5(1), 26.